-How does the law regulate the transfer of PII to entities that provide outsourced processing services?
+32 How does the law regulate the transfer of PII to entities that provide outsourced processing services?

-To explain the regulations on transfer of PII, it must first be understood that the Federal Law for the Protection of Personal Data defines the transfer of PII as the communication of PII to third parties, whether they are located in Mexico or abroad, other than the PII controller (PII controlling company), in which the third party has to comply with the provisions outlined in the privacy notice of the PII controller.
+To explain the regulations on transfer of personally identifiable information (PII), it must first be understood that the Law defines the transfer of PII as the communication of PII to third parties, whether they are located in Mexico or abroad, other than the PII controller (PII controlling company), in which the third party has to comply with the provisions set forth in the privacy notice of the PII controller.

-The transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se; therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information, which is why it is mandatory to regulate business relationships with PII processors and vendors through the execution of agreements, under which PII processors acquire the same obligations and duties as PII controllers.
+The transfer of PII to entities that provide PII processing services is not construed as a transfer of PII per se; therefore, any such transfer of PII will be the responsibility of the PII controller and, thus, the PII controller will be liable for any risk or breach in the PII information, which is why it is mandatory to regulate business relationships with PII processors and vendors through the execution of agreements, by virtue of which PII processors acquire the same obligations and duties as PII controllers.